Webster–Ashburton Treaty

 The treaty also retroactively confirmed the southern boundary of the Province of Quebec that land surveyors John Collins and Thomas Valentine had marked with stone monuments in 1771–1773.
-The treaty intended that the international border be fixed at the 45 degrees north parallel of latitude, but the border is in some places nearly 1/2 mi north of the 45th parallel.
-The treaty was signed by US Secretary of State Daniel Webster, and British diplomat Alexander Baring, 1st Baron Ashburton.
+The treaty intended that the international border be fixed at the 45 degrees north parallel of latitude.
+Still, the border is in some places nearly 1/2 mi north of the 45th parallel.
+The treaty was signed by US secretary of state Daniel Webster, and British diplomat Alexander Baring, 1st Baron Ashburton.

 In the East

 Settlement in the East.
 The disputed areas are shown in red and the boundary established by the treaty in green.

 An arbitration of various border issues in the East before King William I of the Netherlands in 1831 had failed to yield a binding decision.

 The Treaty of Paris had established the 45th parallel as part of the northern boundary of modern-day New York and Vermont.
 Most of that portion of the boundary had previously been surveyed in the early 1770s, but the survey line was inaccurate.
 Since "Fort Blunder"—an unnamed U.S. fort in what is now part of northeastern New York—had been constructed north of the actual 45th parallel, the United States wanted to follow the old survey line, and the Webster–Ashburton treaty incorporated this change, leaving the half-finished fort on U.S. soil.
 Following the signing of the treaty, the U.S. resumed construction on the site.
 The new project replaced the aborted 1812-era construction with a massive third-system masonry fortification known as Fort Montgomery.

 This treaty marked the end of local confrontations between lumberjacks (known as the Aroostook War) along the Maine border with the British colonies of Lower Canada (which later became Quebec) and New Brunswick.
 The newly agreed border divided the disputed territory between the two nations.
 The British were assigned the Halifax–Quebec road route, which their military desired because Lower Canada had no other connection in winter to New Brunswick and Nova Scotia.
 The treaty adjusted portions of the border to give the United States a little more land to the north.
 It also resolved issues that had led to the Indian Stream dispute as well as the Caroline Affair.
 The Indian Stream area was assigned to the United States.
 The Webster–Ashburton Treaty failed to clarify ownership of Machias Seal Island and nearby North Rock, which remain in dispute.
 Additionally, the signing of the treaty put an end to several building improvements planned for Upper Canadian defense forts such as Fort Malden in Amherstburg, which the British government later abandoned, as they no longer served a defensive purpose.